KDG-Development/Net-React-Boilerplate/README.md

+# Introduction

+Follow the instructions under "Getting Started" to develop features directly applicable to the boilerplate project.

+In order to build a new project using the boilerplate code, follow the instructions under "Creating a Project Based on Boilerplate".

 # Getting Started

-1. Fork or clone the repository to your machine
+1. Fork or clone the boilerplate repository to your machine
 2. If cloned, rename the remote with `git remote rename origin boilerplate`
 3. Ensure you have an appropriate `appsettings.development.json`, which matches the default apsettings file present in both `KDG.Boilerplate.Server` and `Migrations`.
 4. Manage and execute migrations `cd Migrations && dotnet run`